The Castle Howard Arboretum is 120 acres of peace and tranquility in the heart of North Yorkshire and it’s yours to explore!

 We look forward to welcoming you soon.

 In spring 2023 we introduced a small breeding group of native Red Squirrels Sciurus vulgaris, to our purpose built enclosure, allowing us to maintain a captive population for future reintroductions, and enabling us to tell the story of a native mammal lost from most of our woodland.
 Breeding in 2023 was extremely successful, exceeding everyone’s expectations with the birth of 14 new kits.
-At the end of last year we began rehoming the kits to sites across the country, reducing our enclosure population to a more comfortable amount.
+At the end of 2023 we rehomed the kits to sites across the country, reducing our enclosure population to a more comfortable amount.
+2025 saw 2 kits moving on to new homes.

-For the latest information on the squirrels you can visit our squirrel page or if you want to find out more join a free talk on Tuesday & Saturday mornings at 10.30am.
+For the latest information on the squirrels you can visit our squirrel page or if you want to find out more join a free talk on Tuesday and Saturday mornings from March 31st at 10.30am.